Lab-Brat/labbrat.net/content/blog/irc_chats.md

     }
 ```

-Then open `~/.thelounge/config.js` with any text aditor, and change the
+Then open `~/.thelounge/config.js` with any text editor, and change the
 `reverseProxy` parameter to `true`, and reload both Nginx and TheLounge:
 ```bash
 nginx -t